Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Methods

 \subsection{Spike response of sampling neurons}

-In the experiments underlying \cref{fig:response-function}, we connect a current-based sampling neuron with one excitatory and one inhibitory Poisson source with a weights $\we$ and $\wi$, where $\we=-\wi$, and vary the corresponding firing rates $\re$ and $\ri$.
+In the experiments underlying \cref{fig:response-function}, we connect a current-based sampling neuron with one excitatory and one inhibitory Poisson source with weights $\we$ and $\wi$, where $\we=-\wi$, and vary the corresponding firing rates $\re$ and $\ri$.
 Background input parameters are listed in \cref{tab:network_params}.
 We can freely choose the mapping of background rates to the Boltzmann temperature.
 For simplicity, we chose $T=1$ in the lower range of physiological values, such that the readout can happen at low points in the oscillation cycle:

-which results in a slope of $\beta = \SI{1.39}{\nano\ampere^{-1}}$ and an offset of $I_0 = \SI{1.34}{\nano\ampere}$ (see \cref{fig:response-function}d,e).
-Since shifting the offset implies a change of the neuron's bias, we only have one degree of freedom when changing the temperature $T$.
+which results in a slope of $\beta = \SI{1.39}{\nano\ampere^{-1}}$ and an offset of $I_0 = \SI{1.34}{\nano\ampere}$ (see \cref{fig:response-function}d and \labelcref{fig:response-function}e).
+Since shifting the offset implies a change of the neuronal bias, we only have one degree of freedom when changing the temperature $T$.
 We, again arbitrarily, choose the excitatory rate $\re$.
 The relationship $\ri=h(\re)$ is then found by interpolating the measured response functions from \cref{fig:response-function}e.
+In practice, this function can be approximated with the linear fit in \cref{eq:rire} with $\rate_0=\SI{-0.13}{\kilo\hertz}$, $m=\num{1.04}$ and the coefficient of determination $r^2=\num{0.99998}$ (\cref{fig:shift-compensation}a).
+Choosing inhibitory and exitatory rate combinations along this line, keeps the offset current constant and varies solely the temperature (\cref{fig:shift-compensation}b), which results into response functions with constant inflection point and varying slope (\cref{fig:shift-compensation}c).